FizziMilk/KHABSTimetable/Harrison/Group Meeting Notes - Harrison.md

 We ensure that there is a balance of all of these within our project by scheduling appropriately, keeping the scope as intended and creating software that requires little maintenance after deployment.

--- ben
-This considers that every member of the team will not have an unrealistic workload and that the stakeholders requirements are met effectively.